Toronto: 19th century

 In 1813, as part of the War of 1812, the Battle of York ended in the town's capture and plunder by United States forces.
 John Strachan negotiated the town's surrender.
 American soldiers destroyed much of the garrison and set fire to the parliament buildings during their five-day occupation.
 Because of the sacking of York, British troops retaliated later in the war with the burning of Washington, D.C.

+The University of Toronto, then known as King's College, was established in 1827 as the first institution of higher education in Upper Canada.

 York was incorporated as the City of Toronto on March 6, 1834, adopting the Indigenous name.
-Reformist politician William Lyon Mackenzie became the first mayor of Toronto and led the unsuccessful Upper Canada Rebellion of 1837 against the British colonial government.
+Reformist politician William Lyon Mackenzie became the first mayor of Toronto.
+Mackenzie would later lead the unsuccessful Upper Canada Rebellion of 1837 against the British colonial government.

-Toronto's population of 9,000 included African-American slaves, some of whom were brought by the Loyalists, including Mohawk leader Joseph Brant, and fewer Black Loyalists, whom the Crown had freed (most of the latter were resettled in Nova Scotia).
-By 1834, refugee slaves from America's South were also immigrating to Toronto, settling in Canada to gain freedom.
+Toronto's population of 9,000 included some African-American slaves, some of whom had been brought by the Loyalists, and Black Loyalists, whom the Crown had freed (most of the latter were resettled in Nova Scotia).
+By 1834, refugee slaves from America's South were also immigrating to Toronto to gain freedom.
 Slavery was banned outright in Upper Canada (and throughout the British Empire) in 1834.
 Torontonians integrated people of colour into their society.
 In the 1840s, an eating house at Frederick and King Streets, a place of mercantile prosperity in the early city, was operated by a black man named Bloxom.

 As a major destination for immigrants to Canada, the city grew rapidly through the remainder of the 19th century.
 The first significant wave of immigrants were Irish, fleeing the Great Irish Famine; most of them were Catholic.
 By 1851, the Irish-born population had become the largest single ethnic group in the city.
 The Scottish and English population welcomed smaller numbers of Protestant Irish immigrants, some from what is now Northern Ireland, which gave the Orange Order significant and long-lasting influence over Toronto society.
-Almost every mayor of Toronto was a member of the Orange Order between 1850 and 1950, and the city was sometimes referred to as the “Belfast of Canada" because of Orange influence in municipal politics and administration.
+Almost every mayor of Toronto was a member of the Orange Order between 1850 and 1950, and the city was sometimes referred to as the "Belfast of Canada" because of Orange influence in municipal politics and administration.

-For brief periods, Toronto was twice the capital of the united Province of Canada: first from 1849 to 1852, following unrest in Montreal, and later 1856–1858.
-After this date, Quebec was designated as the capital until 1866 (one year before Canadian Confederation).
+For brief periods, Toronto was twice the capital of the united Province of Canada: first from 1849 to 1851, following unrest in Montreal, and later from 1855 to 1859.
+After this date, Quebec was designated as the capital until 1865 (two years before Canadian Confederation).
 Since then, the capital of Canada has remained Ottawa, Ontario.